AAAS DoSER To Host Science Communication Activities at Research Institutions

 To date, the response by workshop attendees has been very positive.
 As one attendee noted in a post-workshop survey, “We have more in common with our fellow citizens than not.
 Discussion of finding "common ground" is both helpful and encouraging.
 Overall, the workshop was well organized, and time seemed to fly.”
 By comparing pre- and post-workshop responses, we have found that attendees report feeling greater comfort in interaction with religious audiences about science topics and in responding to questions informed by faith beliefs, as well as greater interest in doing more science engagement with religious publics through participation in the workshop.
 Over 96% of respondents would recommend the workshop to a colleague.

-In the summer of 2018, DoSER and the Center for Public Engagement will release Scientists in Civic Life: Promoting a New Dialogue-Based Culture, the first in a booklet series for scientists on constructive science dialogue with diverse publics.
+In the summer of 2018, DoSER and the Center for Public Engagement will release Scientists in Civic Life: Facilitating Dialogue-Based Communication, the first in a booklet series for scientists on constructive science dialogue with diverse publics.
 This will be followed later in 2018 by an additional booklet focused on engagement with religious individuals and communities.
 Like the workshop, this resource will include a range of possible strategies for engagement and outline case studies from a range of scientific disciplines.

 Finally, the DoSER program has begun recruitment for the DoSER Engaging Scientists Network,, a resource intended to help us link scientists interested in science advocacy and engagement activities with religious institutions and faith communities across the US and worldwide.
 Scientists and community representatives interested in participating in such activities are encouraged to sign up at the DoSER Engaging Scientists Network website.